 Now, tourists can enjoy a moonlight tour of this ancient city in the summer months of June, July, August and September.
 This special event is organized by the city of Pompeii, thanks to additional funding from the European Union.
 Night visits are possible during the weekends and take about 80 minutes.
 These tours, which combine multimedia sound and light effects with a guided narrative, create an eerie and magical atmosphere that gives visitors unprecedented insight into how people lived in Pompeii – and how they died.

-To experience the true mystique and countless sensual pleasures of the Amalfi Coast – whether on a tour of Pompei, a day trip to Naples, or from the deck of a chartered boat – consider a stay in one of our wonderful coastal villas so you can experience warm days, magical nights on the beautiful Amalfi Coast!
+To experience the true mystique and countless sensual pleasures of the region – whether on a tour of Pompeii, a day trip to Naples, or from the deck of a chartered boat – consider a stay in one of our wonderful coastal villas so you can experience warm days, magical nights on the beautiful Amalfi Coast!